Individual Shrinkage for Random Effects

 \section{Conclusion}

-~ Estimating random effects and forecasting with micropanels is challenging due to the short time dimension, and existing solutions have drawbacks.
-We presented an alternative method that overcomes these drawbacks, while requiring minimal assumptions.
-In practice, the method shrinks the time series mean towards the panel mean, using weights that are individual-specific and are computed only using time series information.
-We offer three types of feasible weights: minimax-regret optimal weights, estimated oracle weights and inverse MSFE weights, with minimax-regret optimal weights generally displaying the best performance.
+Estimating random effects and forecasting individual outcomes with micropanels are challenging due to the short time dimension, and existing solutions have shortcomings.
+We propose a complementary approach that addresses these limitations under minimal assumptions.
+Our rule shrinks the time-series mean toward the panel mean, with individual-specific weights calculated from time-series data.
+We propose three feasible weights: estimated oracle weights, Minimax Regret optimal weights, and inverse-MSFE weights.
+We find that Minimax Regret optimal weights offer superior performance, closely followed by (in-sample) inverse-MSFE weights.

-The method applies to linear panel data models and value-added models, provided the covariates have homogeneous coefficients.
-The extension to models with heterogeneous coefficients for covariates (i.e., to multivariate unobserved heterogeneity) and to loss functions different from the squared error considered here is straightforward for two of the feasible weights that we consider.
-In particular, the inverse-MSFE error weights are directly applicable to models with multivariate unobserved heterogeneity and to different loss functions.
-The estimated oracle weights are also easily extended to multivariate unobserved heterogeneity by modifying the analysis in \cite{pesaran2022forecasting} to allow for heterogeneous variance of the parameters, which in practice means estimating the weights that they propose using time series- instead of cross-sectional information.
-Extending the derivation of minimax-regret optimal weights to more general settings is less straightforward, and we thus leave this endeavour for future research.
+Our method applies to linear panel data models and value-added models with homogeneous covariate coefficients.
+The inverse-MSFE weights accommodate more general models, including those with heterogeneous coefficients for covariates, and alternative loss functions.
+Extending the derivation of Minimax Regret optimal weights to more general contexts is inherently more complex, and we reserve this exploration for future research.
+A further natural extension is to consider more general classes of shrinkage estimators, such as combinations of IW with JS.